 At the heart of the Protestant Reformation was the belief that ordinary people should be able to own and read the Bible.
 The Catholic Church wanted to keep the Scriptures locked up and reserved only for their Priests.
 However, it was the brave actions of men and women to translate, publish and distribute the Word of God that changed the world.

-The Church of today owes a tremendous debt of gratitude to the Church then.
+The Church of today owes a tremendous debt of gratitude to the Church.
 We are stronger today because of their firm convictions and brave actions.
-One day, the global, universal Church will all be gathered around the throne of God.
-Think about it, God’s people from the 1200’s, 1500’s, 1800’s and even beyond our lifetime should the Lord tarry His return.
-What will look like for all of God’s people, saints from every generation and every ethnic group to be gathered?
-John describes it in Revelation 7:9-11, “After this I looked, and behold, a great multitude that no one could number, from every nation, from all tribes and peoples and languages, standing before the throne and before the Lamb, clothed in white robes, with palm branches in their hands, and crying with a loud voice, ‘Salvation belongs to our God who sits on the throne, and to the Lamb!’
+One day, the global, universal Church, comprised of people from all ethnic groups, will be gathered around the throne of God.
+John describes that day in Revelation 7:9-11, “After this I looked, and behold, a great multitude that no one could number, from every nation, from all tribes and peoples and languages, standing before the throne and before the Lamb, clothed in white robes, with palm branches in their hands, and crying with a loud voice, ‘Salvation belongs to our God who sits on the throne, and to the Lamb!’
 And all the angels were standing around the throne and around the elders and the four living creatures, and they fell on their faces before the throne and worshipped God, saying, ‘Amen!
 Blessing and glory and wisdom and thanksgiving and honor and power and might be to our God forever and ever!
 Amen.’”